 Storage Conditions: store at -20 °C

 store undissolved, for use prepare a fresh solution

-Shelf Life: 12 months (undissolved)
+Shelf Life: 12 months after date of delivery (undissolved)

 Molecular Formula: C29H37N3O6

 Purity: > 95 % (HPLC)